The magician uses this bag to produce or vanish an egg at will. A great deal of fun and mystery can be had when the magician uses a spectator to help.

 This glass is used by the magician to vanish or produce a handkerchief.
-This Davenport item is stamped DEMON, although this is not visible in the photograph.
+Once the possession of Cambridge magician Claude Perry.

 A penny is borrowed and ‘magnetized’.
 The magician then causes the coin to vanish and reappear in most mysterious ways.
 Davenports sold the trick in an envelope complete with instructions.
 An early Davenports advertisement is also illustrated.
 The collection contains another magnetized coin, this time a French coin dated 1946.